ThibArg/nuxeo-fujixerox/README.md

 * 1.1.1: Bug fixes
   * `StoredPictureRenditionProvider.isAvailable` checks the rendition is in the `picture:views` field
   * Override the default `PictureChangedListener` to avoid removing the stored renditions
+* 1.1.2: Adapt
+  * Always recalculate `picture:views` and trigger the "pictureViewsGenerationDone" which will be catched by the picture metadata validation nd the custom rendition code.